 He said, “Choose your friends carefully because [like it or not] you are judged by the company you keep.”

 He didn’t know it the time, but he explained a cognitive bias called the halo effect.

-In this post, I’m going to explain how the halo effect applies to lead generation.
+In this post, I’m going to explain how the halo effect applies to demand marketing and lead generation.

 - Build brand partnerships with thought leaders in your niche to project your authority.